Letters of Recommendation

 LORs are a critical part of your application.

 Each university will have different requirements, but most will request academic, professional, and personal letters of support.
-Here’s how we think you should approach each subject.
+Here’s how some of us tackled this subject.

 For academic LORs, you’re going to have to select your professors strategically.
 If you are a transfer student, these will come from professors at your current school, and with that, we recommend that you follow a few simple guidelines.